SSWConsulting/SSW.Rules.Content/rules/do-you-use-co-creation-patterns/rule.md

 ## The Ultimate Solution - Co-Creation Patterns

-Small pull requests have many benefits as outlined above.
-However, each pull request comes with an overhead and making pull requests too small can introduce unnecessary waste and negatively affect the throughput of code.
+Small Pull Requests have many benefits as outlined above.
+However, each Pull Request comes with an overhead and making Pull Requests too small can introduce unnecessary waste and negatively affect the throughput of code.
 In order to not lose throughput with small PRs, reviewers need to react faster
 That leads us to synchronous, continuous code reviews and co-creation patterns

  So, with the async way of working, we’re forced to make a trade-off between losing quality (big PRs) and losing throughput (small PRs).

 We can avoid this by using co-creation patterns.

-> As a general rule pull requests with less that 20 lines of code and larger changes with a degree of complexity or risk make good candidates for co-creation
+> As a general rule Pull Requests with less that 20 lines of code and larger changes with a degree of complexity or risk make good candidates for co-creation

 ### Patterns